Lazzaretto Nuovo is one of the plague islands in Venice

 We joined a tour of Lazzaretto Nuovo that Rene led on Saturday 31st May.
 After enjoying a quiet walk around the nature trail, watching the birds and seeing some of the vegetation of the lagoon close-up, we were fascinated by René’s historical tour of the built and found remains on the island.
 We greatly appreciated both the vast amount of knowledge that René shared and his interpretation, which helped to make the information very accessible and interesting.
 We thoroughly enjoyed the whole experience and would recommend both Lazzaretto Nuovo and René’s tours to others.

-Private boat tour to Lazareto
+Private tour to Lazareto

 Rene was a great tour guide.
 He’s tremendously knowledgeable about history.
 He’s also flexible and responds well to what the guest is most interested in.